Cefalo/quick-meet/CONTRIBUTING.md

 ## Development

-### Installation [web]
+### Installation

 1. Copy the `.env.example` file as `.env` file in the `/server/` dir and fill the required keys. _OPTIONAL: Obtain the required OAuth credentials by following this [guide](./README.md#hosting-yourself)_
 2. Copy the `.env.example` file as `.env` file in the `/client/` dir. _OPTIONAL: Obtain the REACT_APP_CLIENT_ID ID by following step 1_
-3. Run `npm install`
+3. Run `npm install` from the root dir
 4. Run `npm run build`
-5. Run `npm run migration:run` to create the migrations
-6. Run the server app in development mode using: `npm run start:server`
-7. Run the client app in development mode using: `npm run start:client`
+5. Run both the server and client in-parallel, use: `npm run start:all`

-**Note**: In _development_ mode, the calender is mocked, ie, the developer does not need to have access to the OAuth credentials.
+**Note**: If `VITE_MOCK_CALENDER` and `MOCK_CALENDER` is `true`, the calender will be mocked, ie, the developer does not need to have access to the OAuth credentials.
 Every interaction should work as if interacting with a real calender.
 Check `server/src/google-api/google-api-mock.service.ts` and `server/src/google-api/google-api.module.ts` to learn more on how it works.

+#### Installation with Docker

+1. Copy the `.env.example` file as `.env` file in the `/server/` dir and fill the required keys. _OPTIONAL: Obtain the required OAuth credentials by following this [guide](./README.md#hosting-yourself)_
+2. Copy the `.env.example` file as `.env` file in the `/client/` dir. _OPTIONAL: Obtain the REACT_APP_CLIENT_ID ID by following step 1_
+3. Run `docker compose up --build` to start the server and client in-parallel

-### Installation [chrome-extension]
+### Chrome extension

-To test the chrome view without bundling the extension files, is by simply using the query param `chrome=true` in the url, ie - `localhost:3000?chrome=true`
+**NOTE:** To test the chrome view without bundling the extension files, is by simply using the query param `chrome=true` in the url, ie- `localhost:3000?chrome=true`

+Front end code for both the web and chrome versions are the same, with the `client/src/pages/BaseLayout.tsx` determining the layout based on the `isChromeExt` flag.

-1. Copy the `.env.example` file as `.env.chrome` file in the `/client` dir and fill the required keys as mentioned earlier.
+1. Copy the `.env.example` file as `.env` file in the `/server/` dir and fill the required keys. _OPTIONAL: Obtain the required OAuth credentials by following this [guide](./README.md#hosting-yourself)_
+2. Copy the `.env.example` file as `.env` file in the `/client/` dir.
-2. Run `npm run build:chrome`
+3. Run `npm run build:chrome` from the root dir
-3. Go to Chrome extensions and load the `client/build_chrome` folder.
+4. Go to Chrome extensions from the browser.
+Enable developer mode and load the `client/build_chrome` folder.
 Note the extension id.
-4. Edit the `REACT_APP_REDIRECT_URI` in the `.env.chrome` file to `https://<extension-id>.chromiumapp.org/index.html/oauthcallback
+5. Edit the `VITE_REDIRECT_URI` in the `.env` file to `https://<extension-id>.chromiumapp.org/index.html/oauthcallback
-5. Go to you Google cloud project and add/update the Redirect URI to `https://<extension-id>.chromiumapp.org/index.html/oauthcallback`
+6. Go to you Google cloud project and add/update the Redirect URI to `https://<extension-id>.chromiumapp.org/index.html/oauthcallback`
-6. Run `npm run start:server` to start the server.
+7. Run `npm run start:server` to start the server.
-7. Reload the extension
+8. Reload the extension

-## Production [without docker]
+## Production

+### Installation with Docker

 You must require the OAuth credentials and an organization account that utilizes google calender resources in order to test it on a real calender.

+Note that in production, the client build files are served directly from the server, so only a dedicated server is required.

-1. Copy the `.env.example` file as `.env` file in the `/server/` dir and fill the required keys. _REQUIRED: Obtain the required OAuth credentials by following this [guide](./README.md#hosting-yourself)_
+1. Copy the `.env.example` file as `.env` file in the `/server/` dir and fill the required keys. _OPTIONAL: Obtain the required OAuth credentials by following this [guide](./README.md#hosting-yourself)_
-2. Copy the `.env.example` file as `.env` file in the `/client/` dir. _REQUIRED: Obtain the REACT_APP_CLIENT_ID ID by following step 1_
+2. Copy the `.env.example` file as `.env` file in the `/client/` dir.
-3. Run `npm install`
-4. Run `npm run build`
-5. Run `npm run migration:run` to create the migrations
+3. Run `./build.production.sh` to start the container
-6. Run the server in production mode using: `npm run start`.

-**Note**: The server serves the static files, so a dedicated server for the client is not required.

-## Production [with docker]

-You must require the OAuth credentials and an organization account that utilizes google calender resources in order to test it on a real calender.

-1. Copy the `.env.example` file as `.env` file in the root dir and fill the required keys. _REQUIRED: Obtain the required OAuth credentials by following this [guide](./README.md#hosting-yourself)_
-2. Run `docker-compose up --build`

-**Note**: The server serves the static files, so a dedicated server for the client is not required.

 ### Encryption key